Gemma McIntyre

 Introduction

-Since 2019 I have been employed as a maternity investigator for the Healthcare Safety Investigation Branch (soon to be rebranded as the Maternity and Newborn Safety Investigations, an organisation hosted by the Care Quality Commission).
+Since 2019 I have been employed as a maternity investigator for the Maternity and Newborn Safety Investigations programme (previously known as the Healthcare Safety Investigation Branch).
 My role includes conducting independent investigations into maternity incidents which have resulted in significant harm or loss of life, through examination and analysis of medical records and interviewing of key participants to provide written safety reports.
-I am confident in my knowledge of national standards for provision of midwifery care throughout the antenatal, intrapartum and postnatal periods, caring for low and high risk mothers, interpretation of cardiotocographs, recognition, escalation and management of emergency situations and initial newborn resuscitation.
-I have a high regard for evidence-based practice and use my critiquing skills to ensure any suggested change is robust and considered.
 I consider my communication and report writing skills to be one of my strongest assets, enhanced by my academic studies and skills in analysing and presenting qualitative and quantitative data to a wide audience in a clear and concise manner.
-I have presented findings to a number of stakeholders and I am confident in speaking professionally to large groups.
+Through this role I have experience of attending inquests and speaking professionally to large groups.